-If you’re looking to rent a diesel generator, you might have a couple of questions, such as what size generator do I need?
+If you’re looking to rent a industrial generator, you might have a couple of questions, such as what size generator do I need?
 Here at Woodland Generators, we’ve got all the answers especially when it comes to generator sizing.
 As one of the country’s leading suppliers of industrial generators to rent and buy, we have all the equipment and knowledge needed to supply you with a temporary power supply that is perfect for your requirements.
 With decades of experience under our belts, we pride ourselves on the vast range of flexible generator services that we can offer to you.
 Whether you’re looking for event generator hire, or a construction site generator, you can be sure that we’ll find you the best power solution at the most competitive prices.

 One of the most important things to bear in mind when buying or hiring a generator is the generator sizing.
 If the generator is too small you won’t have enough power to supply the equipment you need it for.
 If the generator is too big, you’ll be wasting money, generating too much power and paying out more for the generator than you need to.